RUCAIBox/RecBole/README.md

   <br>
   <b>Figure</b>: RecBole Overall Architecture
 </p>
+In order to support the study of recent advances in recommender systems, we construct an extended recommendation library [RecBole2.0](https: //github.com/RUCAIBox/RecBole2.0) consisting of 8 packages for up-to-date topics and architectures (e.g., debased, fairness and GNNs).

 ## Feature
 + **General and extensible data structure.** We design general and extensible data structures to unify the formatting and